plnorris97/clicky-game/README.md

 ## Summary

 Clicky Game is a test of your memory and hones in on your "clicking" skills.
+Access the game here: https://afternoon-plains-51867.herokuapp.com/

 ## Instructions